JetBrains/intellij-sdk-docs/basics/getting_started/running_and_debugging_a_plugin.md

 title: Running and Debugging a Plugin
 ---

-The *IntelliJ Platform* allows you to run and debug a plugin without leaving the IDE.
-To run or debug the plugin from within *IntelliJ IDEA*, you need a configured special profile (a *Plugin* Run/Debug configuration) that specifies the plugin module, VM parameters and other specific options.
+It's possible to run and debug a plugin directly from the *IntelliJ IDEA*.
+You need a configured special profile (a *Plugin* Run/Debug configuration) that specifies the plugin module, VM parameters and other specific options.
+When you run such profile, it launches the IDE with your plugin installed.

 For information on how to change the Run/Debug configuration profile, refer to [Run/Debug Configuration](http://www.jetbrains.com/idea/help/run-debug-configuration.html) and [Run/Debug Configuration: Plugin](http://www.jetbrains.com/idea/help/run-debug-configuration-plugin.html) in *IntelliJ IDEA* Web Help.